presidential-innovation-fellows/mygov/_posts/2012-10-15-my-gov-experience-ux-persona.md

 One way to address this issue before someone even sees this error is to have an Experience Persona document in place.
 An experience persona informs what the UX looks, feels, and sounds like - and ensures that everyone, from engineers to editors, designers to developers, has a central place, a roadmap of sorts, to create unexpected delight.
 Everything, from the back end code to the word choice to the button color.

+<!-- more -->

 UX generally refers to how a person feels when they interact with a website or a computer program.
 Thinking more holistically, it can also refer to when you're enjoying your Starbucks or riding the bus to work.
 Each of these things is an experience, an opportunity to delight people.

-<!-- more -->

 Consider Disney, who does a great job of creating experiences.
-Even when you're waiting in line (or queue, as our friends across the pond would say) for a ride, the attention to detail shines through.
+Even when you're doing something mundane like waiting in line (or queue, as our friends across the pond would say), the attention to detail shines through.
 Take the Hollywood Tower of Terror, for example.
 From the vines crawling up the columns to the dust on the desks in the hotel lobby, they've thought of everything.
 This makes the time spent waiting in line somewhat interactive, and puts you into the right frame of mind, or mental model, for what you're about to experience.

 Taking that holistic view is how we approached MyGov.